sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 To enable permissions for external users and groups within Sensu, you can create a set of [roles, cluster roles][11], [role bindings, and cluster role bindings][13] that map to the usernames and group names in your authentication provider.

-After you configure an authentication provider and establish the roles and bindings to grant authenticated users the desired privileges, those users can log in via [sensuctl][36] and the [web UI][1] using a single-sign-on username and password (no prefix required).
+After you configure an authentication provider and establish the roles and bindings to grant authenticated users the desired privileges, those users can log in via [sensuctl][36] and the [web UI][1] using a single-sign-on username and password.
+Users do *not* need to provide the username prefix for the authentication provider when logging in to Sensu.

-[1]: ../../web-ui/
+[1]: ../../web-ui/#sign-in-to-the-web-ui
 [2]: ../../sensuctl/
 [3]: rbac#default-users
 [4]: rbac/